 The ring itself, according to the letter, had been given to Egidio’s late uncle, Francesco Bossi, the bishop of Novara.
 Borromeo urged Egidio to take care of his uncle’s ancient ring “as a document of the nobility of your family.”

 When I first came upon this letter, I was thrilled.
 Here was Borromeo, Indiana Jones-like, hacking into a bishop’s tomb and emerging with a powerful ring, just legible enough to tie this long-dead saint to one of northern Italy’s leading families.
 I wondered how the ring had been described in the formal finding, or cataloguing, of the saint’s bones.
 Had those present immediately recognized the coat of arms of the Bossi?
 I had read a manuscript copy of this catalogue in a different library, so I returned to my notes.
 According to that record, Borromeo had opened the box with St. Benignus’ bones in 1581 and found “a few pieces of congealed blood” and nothing else.
 Where was the iron ring?
-This description suddenly cast the letter in a different, and suspicious, light: it was in Latin, a language Borromeo almost never used in correspondence with his fellow Italians, and it was nestled among documents from the 1620s and 30s, not the 1580s.
+This description suddenly cast the letter in a different, and suspicious, light: it was in Latin, a language Borromeo rarely used in correspondence with his fellow Italians, and it was nestled among documents from the 1620s and 30s, not the 1580s.

 Benignus “Bossi’s” signet ring was a fake: a later forgery created as part of a feud between Milan’s aristocratic Bossi and Benzi families.
 The ring had been produced in the early seventeenth century, decades after Borromeo’s actual encounter with St. Benignus in 1581 and Borromeo’s death in 1584.
 In 1617, in a formal judgment in Rome, this ring provided apparently ironclad evidence for the Bossi’s claim that St. Benignus was an ancestor of theirs.
 They alleged that the ring had been found in the formal opening of the saint’s tomb by Borromeo—who had just recently been canonized as a saint in 1610.
 As an eighteenth-century historian, Angelo Fumagalli, pointed out, this feud was one of several attempts in seventeenth-century Milan to make specious genealogical claims on the city’s earliest archbishop saints.
 Just as the Borri and Albigatti had skirmished over St. Monas, and the Beverate and Soresina over St. Simplician, so the Benzi and Bossi both asserted their kinship with St. Benignus.